AKU0012/Task-Manager/README.md

 3. Configure the MongoDB database connection in the backend by providing your connection string in a `.env` file.

-4. Run the frontend and backend servers separately using `npm start` in their respective directories.
+4. Run the frontend and backend servers using `npm start` in the server directory.

 5. Access the application in your web browser.